mtwilliams-code/bookIndexer/README.md

 Specifications
 --------------

-## Overview
+### Overview

 Create a program to index the words in a book.

-## Chapters, Paragraphs, Lines, and Words
+### Chapters, Paragraphs, Lines, and Words

 For this program, a book is a text input file consisting of chapters, paragraphs, lines and words.

 A word is a set of letters and symbols which contains no whitespace.
 For the purposes of indexing, case does not matter.
 Punctuation marks at the end or beginning of a word must be removed.
-Punctuation marks to be removed are: <tt>. ? ! , ; : - " ' _ ( )</tt>.
+Punctuation marks to be removed are: `. ? ! , ; : - " ' _ ( )`

 A line of words consists of words separated by any whitespace except a newline.